 Italy is among India’s top 5 trading partners and export market in the EU and the 12th largest investor in India.
 According to the Italian Embassy in India, there are approximately 600 Italian companies currently operating in the country.

 The growth in bilateral trade between India and Italy has been making tremendous progress in recent years and showing new signs of growth.
-India has recently been identified by Italy as one of the top five priority countries for internationalization of business.
+Italy has recently identified India as one of the top five priority countries for internationalization of business.

 Moreover, you can also engage companies and act as an intermediary or their representative in India or Italy.
 Adding the Italian language in your existing CV could open the doors to the career in export and Import sectors as an International sales and marketing.